SysBioChalmers/Human-maps/README.md

 |  123 | fatty_acid_oxidation | :heavy_check_mark: | | |
 |  124 | oxidative phosphorylation | :heavy_check_mark: | | :heavy_check_mark: |

+Maps that will not be created:
+125.
+126.